Is Snowboarding Hard? Here’s The Harsh Truth…

 After that, I bet you thought to yourself that snowboarding looks like a ton of fun!

-While learning, I noticed that there were a ton of companies giving you advice, but not a lot of personal accounts telling you about how it actually is…
+While learning, I noticed that there were a ton of companies giving you advice or saying that snowboarding is easy to learn, but not a lot of personal accounts telling you about how it actually is…

 The Basics of Snowboarding